-If you are new to the area or the church, and would like a visit from a church member, please let us know, by contacting Deborah Hodge on 01388 745455.
+If you are new to the area or the church, and would like a visit from a church member, please let us know, by contacting Alison Moore on 0191 373 5674.

 Please also do let us know if you are ever unwell or troubled, and would value a visit from a church member, or home communion.
-To arrange this, please contact Deborah Hodge.
+To arrange this, please contact Alison Moore.

 At St Brandon’s, we take the safety of children, young people, and vulnerable adults very seriously.
-You can find our safeguarding policies via the ‘About Us’ link in the menu above.
+You can find our safeguarding policies via the ‘Safeguarding’ link in the menu above.

 The Church of England offers a simple online tutorial promoting basic awareness of safeguarding issues.
 St Brandon’s Parochial Church Council recommend that all members of the congregation take this tutorial.

 Everything we do together is possible only because people are generous with their time, their energy, and their skills.

 We also depend upon people being generous with their money.